cbohara/FHP_challenges/filter/README.md

 ## Senor Filter Challenge

-You have been assigned to write filters to reduce noise in the data coming from a LIDAR sensor attached to your robot The LIDAR generates scans at a certain rate.
+You have been assigned to write filters to reduce noise in the data coming from a LIDAR sensor attached to your robot.
+The LIDAR generates scans at a certain rate.
 Each scan is an array of length N of float values representing distance measurements.
-N is typically in a range of -[200, 1000) measurements, and it is fixed.
-Measured distances are typically in a range of [0.03, 50) meters.
-Each time a scan is received, 11 will be passed on to the tilters. l::ach tilter obJect should have an update method, that takes a length-N array of ranges and returns a filtered length-N array of ranges.
+N is typically in a range of ~[200, 1000] measurements, and it is fixed.
+Measured distances are typically in a range of [0.03, 50] meters.
+Each time a scan is received, it will be passed on to the filters.
+Each filter object should have an update method, that takes a length-N array of ranges and returns a filtered length-N array of ranges.

 #### Range filter